A Fort Lauderdale Burn Injury Attorney with Extensive Experience Advocating for Severely Injured Clients

 Serious legal support for victims with serious injuries

 While many burns are minor and require little more than a bit of ointment and time to heal, others are severe enough to have a long-term or permanent effect on the lives of victims.
 Some are fatal.
 When the negligent or willful actions of other parties cause severe burn injuries, you need experienced legal support to protect your rights to compensation.
-With more than four decades of experience advocating for seriously-injured clients, the board-certified trial lawyers at the law firm of Fazio DiSalvo & Abers, P.A. provides the comprehensive legal support needed to help you and your family move forward.
+With more than four decades of experience advocating for seriously-injured clients, the board-certified trial lawyer at the law firm of Fazio DiSalvo & Abers, P.A. provides the comprehensive legal support needed to help you and your family move forward.

 Types of burns and the accidents that cause them